BreeMad/Customer-Sales-and-Profitability-Analysis/README.md

 After analyzing the data, the following strategies are recommended for the retail team to elevate performance:

 **Focus on Profits, Not Just Sales**
-1. High sales do not necessarily mean high profits.
++ High sales do not necessarily mean high profits.
 Therefore, it is important to focus on profits, not just sales.

 **Identify Costly Products**
-+ Highest total revenue.

-**City 1: Pune**
-2. Average rent per customer is very low.
++ Some products and areas are continuously losing money, requiring improvement or removal.

 **Personalized Marketing**
-3. Marketing should be tailored toward individual customers since they are the segment that contributes to the most profits.
++ Marketing should be tailored toward individual customers since they are the segment that contributes to the most profits.

 **Plan for Seasonal Trendsg**
-3. Seasonal trends occur each year, so planning for inventory and promotions should be made particularly for the busy Q4 period.
++ Seasonal trends occur each year, so planning for inventory and promotions should be made particularly for the busy Q4 period.

 ---